primetime43/Ratings-To-Plex-Ratings/README.md

 ## **How it works**

-This script uses a simple GUI to authenticate with your Plex account, select a server, import a CSV file with your IMDb ratings, and update the ratings of your Plex movie library accordingly.
+This script uses a simple GUI to authenticate with your Plex account, select a server, import a CSV file with your IMDb/Letterboxd ratings, and update the ratings of your Plex movie library accordingly.

 Here's a brief rundown of the steps: